-- CASA compiles information required to demonstrate compliance with federal affirmative action regulations for CE programs.
+- Project Board compiles information required to demonstrate compliance with federal affirmative action regulations for CE programs.
 Data entered in the system is reviewed by the Office of Affirmative Action at the end of each fiscal year, to assess compliance at both the state level and in individual county programs.

 D. Parity of Participation

 In cases where Parity of Participation (refer to ANR Administrative Handbook Section 603, Programmatic Compliance), has not been achieved for programs that serve external clientele, responsible 4-H YDP staff are required to bring those programs into compliance by meeting the ARE standard.
 This includes developing and implementing specific actions designed to achieve parity and maintaining appropriate documentation of those actions.

 All ANR programs, including 4-H YDP, are federally mandated under the Americans with Disabilities Act (1991) to ensure that all programs are accessible to persons with disabilities.
 ANR policy addresses any individual with a disability who is connected with the 4-H YDP: a youth, a parent, a volunteer or committee member, and a 4-H YDP staff or UCCE county office staff person.
 See Disability Definitions .

 Based on U.S. Department of Agriculture (USDA) guidelines for the implementation of Section 504 of the Rehabilitation Act of 1973, ANR has developed guidelines for conducting all 4-H YDP activities at the local and statewide level.
 4-H YDP staff are responsible for implementing these guidelines.

 - 4-H YDP staff and adult volunteers may not exclude from any program or activity any person on the basis of disability.